American man among tourists reported missing in Greece amid deadly heat waves

 Earlier this month, the body of British television personality Dr. Michael Mosely was discovered days after he disappeared during a walk on the island of Symi.

 Albert Calibet, 59, a retired police officer who holds duel U.S.-French citizenship, was still missing Monday after he set out on a hike alone Tuesday morning on the island of Amorgos.
-Two French women and an Israeli couple were also missing, according to reports in Greek media.
+Two French women were also missing, according to reports in Greek media.

 A Greek rescue operation leader said tourists appeared unaware of the risks they face walking in the extreme heat.